 Narrow down the options with your parents

 Your parents will most likely need your help narrowing down their options for senior living.
 It is easy to get overwhelmed in this stage of the process because it is such a big decision.
 Start by taking any communities that do not meet their needs or location preference off the list.
 You can narrow it down further by considering amenities and activities offered at the community.
 When you have a manageable list of options, it is time to schedule a few tours.
 Visiting the communities on the short list can really help your parents make a confident decision.
 Guiding your parents through the process of choosing a senior living community can benefit you as well.
 If you work with them each step of the way you will be able to feel good about the choice they ultimately make.
-The peace of mind that comes with knowing your parents are in a place they like and have their needs met is a major perk of being their guide throughout the process.
+The peace of mind that comes with knowing your parents are in a place they like and that their needs are being addressed is a major perk of being their guide throughout the process.